agesak/thesis/README.md

 ```

 ## Getting Starting
-To obtain the pytho environment used in this analysis run\*:
+To obtain the python environment used in this analysis run\*:
 ```bash
 conda env create -f environment.yml
 ```